haiigas/haiigas/README.md

 ## Hi there 👋
-Introduce me to Gagas Sangga Pratama, a CEO & Founder at [PT Pratama Solusi Teknologi](https://pratamatechsolution.co.id), also the owner of [@teknowebapp](https://teknowebapp.com).
-I live in Pemalang, Central Java.
+Introduce me to Gagas Sangga Pratama, a software engineer from Indonesia.
+9+ years of experience in web and mobile development.

 #### About me

-- :telescope: I’m currently working at [PT Pratama Solusi Teknologi](https://pratamatechsolution.co.id) as CEO & Founder.
 - :school: I graduated from [Universitas Teknologi Bandung](https://utb-univ.ac.id) with a S.Kom degree majoring in Informatics Engineering.
 - :mailbox: How to reach me? [gagas@pakai.email](mailto:gagas@pakai.email?subject=Reach%20From%20Github).